aymansuhail/ReactAssignment/README.md

     const result = await client.query('INSERT INTO customer_info (customer_name, age, created_at, location, phone) VALUES ($1, $2, $3, $4, $5) RETURNING *', [customer_name, age, created_at, location, phone]);
 also ensures SQL query injection safety
 }
+# FRONT END(React.js)
+#### Used useState hook for state managment and useEffect hook in the component
+used axios library to fetch the data from the apis created components for card typography and used tailwindcss for styling

+### Other ways to use postgres
+#### Could use Prisma
+It provides ORM so that there is no need to worry about the SQL syntax, auto-completion

+## DEPLOYED BACKEND ON RENDER AND USED THE DEPLOYED LINKS IN THE FORNTEND